mendixlabs/mendix-gradle-plugin/README.md

 This is an experimental project and comes without warranty and support.

-This project aims to experiment with the interaction, automation, and distribution of Mendix applications.
+This project aims to experiment with the interaction, automation and distribution of Mendix applications.
 We welcome feedback on these aspects that could be addressed by this plugin or in the Mendix platform itself.